-Investing in jewelry, if as long as you keep them long, it can be a bargain.
-It’s the analysis done time ago by British auction house Bonhams.
-According to an research of the auction company’s, the historical jewels have gained more than 80 percent in value over the past decade.
-Yet, most of the owners of these jewels do not know it.
-The jewelry from the Art Deco period (1920 and 1930), as well as the pieces that date back to the Belle Epoque (1890-1915), have increased their value by 88 percent over the past decade.
-And the jewels from the postwar period were up 70 percent in value.
-The auction house also makes the comparison with other capital goods: the house.
-In Britain, for example, average house prices have increased by 47 percent over the same period under consideration.
-And other countries, like Italy, has even witnessed a decline in property prices.
+Investing in jewels, provided you keep them for a long time, can be a bargain.
+The British auction house Bonhams claims it.
+According to an analysis conducted some time ago by the auction company, vintage jewelry has gained more than 80 percent in value over the past ten years.
+Yet, most of the owners of these jewels don’t fully realize it.
+Jewelery from the Art Deco period (1920s and 1930s), as well as pieces dating back to the Belle Epoque (1890-1915), have increased in value by 88 percent over the past decade.
+And post-war jewelry has gone up 70 percent in value.
+The auction house also makes the comparison with another capital asset: your own home.

-Jean Ghika, head of the jewelry industry for the United States and Europe Bonhams, also makes an example: that of an old lady who thought he had in the drawer a useless piece of jewelery, but that turned out to be a rare necklace designed by Coco Chanel Chanel.
-The necklace was rated by Bonhams (which has seen a small incision under the name Chanel) and was sold for $83,188, starting from a pre-sale estimate of $ 4858-7287.
-Better start now to look into your drawers: perhaps there is a treasure.
+Jean Ghika, head of the jewelery sector for the United States and Europe of Bonhams, also gave an example: that of an elderly lady who thought she had a useless piece of jewelery in her drawer, but which turned out to be a rare Chanel necklace designed by Coco Chanel herself.
+The necklace was appraised by Bonhams (who spotted a small engraved Chanel name) and sold for $83,188, based on a pre-sale estimate of $4,858-7,287.
+You better start looking in your drawers right away: maybe there is a treasure.